stangreg/Ignitron/src/Readme.md

 ## Building the code
 **Important:** Before building the code, rename the file to Credentials.h and put in your SSID name and WiFi password.
 After setting up the project in the IDE, the code should build with the standard tool chain.

+To compile, add the switch "-D USE_NIMBLE" to the compile options.